Liz-Conway/Portfolio-2-JS-Short-Story-Animation/README.md

 ## Overview
 ## Features
 ### Future features to implement
-1. 404 error page
-3. No scroll on index page - reduce padding above

 ### Known Bugs
 * Click Pause after the audio/typing has finished, then when you play again there can be more than one audio track playing at the same time.
 * Does not scroll on desktop - remove top padding?
-* Animated gifs do not pause when the story is paused.
+* nimated gifs do not pause when the story is paused.
 * When user sets the font size to large on their browser, text overflows the speech bubble.
 * Slight delay in changing the picture on smaller devices.
-* Keyboard working to mute/unmute speaker, BUT click NOT working any more.
+* Typing stuttering is back!
 ## UX
 ### Storyboard
 ![Scene 1](documentation\ux\storyboard\scene1.png)